Find concrete contractors in Charlotte, NC (2026)

 Charlotte homeowners invest in concrete for driveways, patios, sidewalks, and outdoor living spaces that hold up to the Piedmont climate.
 The city’s rapid growth means new construction projects everywhere, from Ballantyne to Huntersville.
 But Charlotte’s notorious red clay soil creates challenges that only experienced contractors can handle properly.

 We connect Charlotte homeowners with local concrete contractors who know how to work with local soil conditions and deliver results that last.
-The average concrete project in the Charlotte metro costs $3,000 to $20,000 depending on scope.
+Charlotte’s construction labor costs run about 8% below the national average, and the average concrete project in the metro costs $2,700 to $18,000 depending on scope.
 Get free quotes from local pros and compare before you hire.

 Concrete costs in Charlotte